jeffoconnorau/AGMPowerCLI/UsageExamples.md

 > **Note**:   You cannot perform Sky appliance add and remove in Google Cloud Backup and DR.  This is for Actifio only.

-You may want to add or remove a Sky Appliance from AGM.
+You may want to add or remove a Sky Appliance from the Web GUI.
 You can list all the Sky Appliances with this command:
 ```
 Get-AGMAppliance | select id,name,ipaddress
 ```